skellis46/finger-pointing-moon/case-for-support.md

 #### 2 The Problem of What Can and Cannot Be Known

 Practice-research has a long and important history with ambiguity.
 The _ways of knowing_ as represented by artistic artefacts inevitably involve messy and productive uncertainty; that when we are doing practice-research we are lost in the "mangle of practice".[@pickering_mangle_1995] This is the suggestion -- sometimes implicit, other times explicit -- that the epistemic essence of practice-research has only the _potential_ for meaning as a feature, and not a bug.[@ellis_that_2018] In other words, that the epistemic work of artistic-research artefacts is to set in motion the possibility of understanding, the possibility of apprehension, the possibility of knowing differently.
 There are strong and important reasons for valuing research that pedals ambiguity.
 At the same time, there has been little if any concerted effort to recognise and/or articulate the epistemic limitations of practice-research: what are the things, experiences and sensations that cannot be known, understood or articulated?
 Between these two situations -- the ambiguity and messiness of what _might_ be known differently and what is not able to be known differently through practice-research lies the second problem underpinning _Finger Pointing Moon_.
-This second problem is the key epistemic paradox of creative practice-research: that its nature lies at least in part in what is _not_ able to be known, understood or articulated as a consequence of creative practices.[^ttp1] This is a humbling limitation for any research method or process.
+This second problem is the key epistemic paradox of creative practice-research: that its nature lies at least in part in what is _not_ able to be known, understood or articulated as a consequence of creative practices.[^ttp1] **add here to specify in relation to body-based.** This is a humbling limitation for any research method or process.
 But it is also a limitation that is vital to examine and articulate in order to prevent _anything being possible or conceived of as 'knowledge'_ in practice-research.
 In other words, in order to understand what can be known and articulated through practice-research, we must attempt to understand what cannot.

 #### 3. The Problem of Specificity

 Generalisability is a key aspect of positivist research methods.
 That if we know _this thing or state_ about one (smaller) population or sample we can generalise that same thing or state to another (larger) population.
 Generalisability provides limited but vital powers of prediction.
 The flip side of generalisability is specificity.
 For example, in medical research specificity is generated by the power of case-studies.
 If a single case of a medical condition exists then it not able to tell us anything about a population, but it does tell us that this problem exists and that it is _very_ likely that it will exist in other people.

 Practice-research projects are, by and large, a series of hyper-specific case-studies.
 Each practice-research project is a single case-study that is able to say only certain things about the experiences, practices and understandings in that specific project.
 At its best such specificity affords clarity, nuance, and profound understanding.
 At its worst it creates insularity: an extraordinary series of research bubbles that rarely touch each other, rarely talk to each other, and rarely even know of each other's existence.
 Research, by definition, involves critical and open dialogue with other similar or overlapping practices.
-The problem of specificity in practice-research is that its various ideas, methodological practices and understandings (or 'findings') are rarely if ever in open and critical dialogue with each other.
+The problem of specificity in practice-research is that its various ideas, methodological practices and understandings (or 'findings') are rarely if ever in open and critical dialogue with each other, and that this is a feature of the overly specific nature of individual research projects.

 ### Objectives

 The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ I focus on this wide-angle question by creating objectives that address what I've described as the three underpinning problems of practice-research.
+There are also three project-level objectives.
 A schematic of the research design -- and the inter-relationships between aim, problems, objectives, methods and outcomes -- is presented on page XX.

 _1. The problem of the proxy:_

-1. identify key uses and characteristics of 'embodied knowledge' in artistic-scholarly literature, focusing on dance and somatics practice-research
+1. identify key uses and characteristics of 'embodied knowledge' and 'tacit knowledge' in artistic-scholarly literature, focusing on dance and somatics practice-research
 2. identify and critique any epistemic ambiguities/limitations/possibilities in this scholarship
 3. if required propose precise, clear alternatives that speak directly to the epistemic limits and possibilities of body-based practice-research

 _2. The Problem of What Can and Cannot Be Known:_

-4. identify qualities of experience in body-based practice that resist being known, are deeply uncertain, or are unable to be articulated
+4. identify qualities of experience from personal body-based practice experiments that resist being known, are deeply uncertain, or are unable to be articulated
-5. identify qualities of experience in body-based practice that assist being known, display some quality of certainty, or are able to be articulated
+5. identify qualities of experience from personal body-based practice experiments that assist being known, display some quality of certainty, or are able to be articulated
+6. categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research" (this could be like that emotion wheel?) -- would love to get Bob in on this

 _3. The Problem of Specificity:_

-6. examine language of epistemic outcomes (or 'findings, failures and indescribables') in body-based practice-research
+7. examine language of epistemic outcomes (or 'findings, failures and indescribables') from sample of published body-based practice-research
-7. collate and share this 'language of findings'
+8. collate and share this 'language of findings'
-8. systematically develop alternative linguistic possibilities for describing ways of knowing ('language of findings') in practice-research
+9. develop additional and/or alternative linguistic possibilities for describing ways of knowing ('language of findings') in practice-research

+_Project level objectives_

-9. generate set of epistemic principles underpinning practice-research
+10. generate set of epistemic principles underpinning body-based practice-research
-10. generate set of epistemic values in practice-research that transparently and rigorous detail examples of "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]
+11. generate set of epistemic values in body-based practice-research that transparently and rigorous detail examples of "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]

-- need to clarify where these principles and values things came from.
-At the moment they just jump in (but are clearly related to specificity/generalisability)

->The list represents a collection of things that don't go together -- even when placed in apposition -- and that can't, in principle, be reduced to a single concept that would subsume them.[@galloway_list_2020 n.p.]

-- this is what I'm dealing with with lists.
+12. examine the potential of body-based epistemic principles and values to be appropriate to practice-research in other disciplines

 ## Research context